Voter Information Frequently Asked Questions

 - All county election offices will accept Early Voting applications up to 120 days prior to a statewide Primary or General election.

-- The last day to request an Early Voting ballot to be mailed is the Wednesday prior to Election Day at 4 p.m.
+- The last day to request an Early Voting ballot to be mailed is close of business on the second Friday preceding the election.

 - 30 days before Election Day is the first day Early Voting ballots are available to vote at the county office.
 Contact your County Clerk or Election Commissioner for information on office hours.